ashwinumadi/SOSCD/README.md

 ### News
 - Only Update the latest News in <i>./news.yml</i> file.
 - <i>./new_generator.rb</i> file is automatically executed in the Github Actions everytime you push your changes to the remote repository.
 This file reads the news content from <i>./news.yml</i> file and converts it to a markdown file, and stores in <i>_pages/news.md</i>
-- Note that if you are running the website on your localhost, Github Actions will not be executed and you need to do the changes in _pages/news.md file itself.
+- Note that if you are running the website on your localhost, Github Actions will not be executed and you need to do the changes in _pages/news.md file itself, else make sure to manually run the ./new_generator.rb file.
 ### Opening
 - Only Update the latest Openings content in <i>_pages/recruitment.md</i>.
 ### Publications